SonarSource/sonarqube/server/sonar-docs/src/pages/extend/adding-coding-rules.md

 **Bug** - Something that's wrong or potentially wrong.

-**Code Smell** - Something that will confuse a maintainer or cause her to stumble in her reading of the code.
+**Code Smell** - Something that will confuse a maintainer or cause them to stumble in their reading of the code.

 **Vulnerability** - Something that's wrong which impacts the application's security and therefore needs a fix.